lljllj122/jvmgo/README.md

 ## About <a name = "about"></a>

-This is a toy JVM implemented by Go.
+This is a toy JVM implemented in Go.

+A super helpful homework to learn JVM and Go together.

+Credit to [zxh0](https://github.com/zxh0/jvm.go) and his excellent book [《自己动手写Java虚拟机》](https://item.jd.com/11935272.html)